MileHacker Logo

 Shopping & Markets

 Essaouira is a treasure trove for shoppers.
 The medina houses a labyrinth of traditional souks, often divided into sections for spices, textiles, leather goods, jewelry, and especially thuya wood products.
-Visit workshops to watch artisans at work.
+Visit courses to watch artisans at work.
 Ethical shopping: Support local artisans and purchase argan oil from certified women's cooperatives.
 Haggling is expected in souks; engage respectfully.

 Cultural Immersion cont.